koply/KCommando/README.md

 ### Data Preservence
 Your blacklist and prefix data are automatically saved by KCommando to the file you predetermined.
 KCommando couldn't have an autosave system **yet**.
 If you need to use your own database system, you can write your own [DataManager](https://github.com/MusaBrt/KCommando/blob/master/core/src/main/java/me/koply/kcommando/DataManager.java) class and set your own DataManager class to KCommando with `KCommando#setDataManager(DataManager)`.
 If you use your own DataManager instance, you don't need to use `KCommando#setDataFile(File)`.
 Because this is ignored while defined the custom DataManager.

+Pure data preservence usage isn't recommended on advanced bots.
+You should to create and use another class that implements DataManager.
+That's why the modular design.

 Data File Struct:
 ```json
 {